opencrvs/opencrvs-core/README.md

 OpenCRVS is also distributed under the terms of the Civil Registration & Healthcare Disclaimer located at http://opencrvs.org/license.

-Copyright (C) Plan International Inc, Plan International Australia, Jembi Health Systems NPC and Vital Strategies Inc.
+Copyright (C) The OpenCRVS Authors located at https://github.com/opencrvs/opencrvs-core/blob/master/AUTHORS.